Nailed at Last II

 – St Lucia estuary with a grey heron in the surf – my poor pic! –

 On the way back we spotted a dwarf chameleon, which I now know was probably the endangered Setaro’s Dwarf Chameleon.
 No picture!
 Then we sat in the forest in comfort again and a Green Malkoha (old green coucal) obligingly flew into a tree and leisurely displayed his banana beak in full sunlight.
 No picture!
+I’d seen one in Malawi this was a first for Southern Africa.

 Green Malkoha